vnigade/pytorch-i3d/README.md

 ## Feature Extraction
 [extract_features.py](extract_features.py) contains the code to load a pre-trained I3D model and extract the features and save the features as numpy arrays.
 The [charades_dataset_full.py](charades_dataset_full.py) script loads an entire video to extract per-segment features.

+## VGG-16 on Charades dataset
+The code has been borrowed from https://github.com/gsig/charades-algorithms